Arizona vs. Colorado Predictions, College Basketball BetMGM Promo Codes, & Picks - January 4

 Arizona vs. Colorado Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 4

-Thursday's contest that pits the No. 10 Arizona Wildcats (10-3, 1-1 Pac-12) versus the Colorado Buffaloes (11-2, 2-0 Pac-12) at McKale Center has a projected final score of 84-76 (based on our computer prediction) in favor of Arizona, who is favored in this matchup by our model.
+Thursday's game between the No. 10 Arizona Wildcats (10-3, 1-1 Pac-12) and the Colorado Buffaloes (11-2, 2-0 Pac-12) at McKale Center has a projected final score of 84-76 based on our computer prediction, with a favored Arizona squad coming out on top.
 Tipoff is at 9:30 PM ET on January 4.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!